parsec3/Ali-U-Net/README.md

 - Python scripts to predict alignments for unaligned sequences

 ## Installing Tensorflow Library
+The only library that needs to be installed for this project is the Tensorflow Library.
 We recommend to install Tensorflow using the [miniforge package manager](https://github.com/conda-forge/miniforge) and the following commands:
 ```